Cysharp/UnitGenerator/README.md

 dotnet build UnitSourceGen.csproj
 ```

-File will be generated under `UnitGenerator\UnitGenerator.SourceGenerator\*.Generated.cs`.
+File will be generated under `UnitGenerator\UnitGenerator.SourceGenerator\*.Generated.cs`. `UnitOfAttribute` is also included in generated folder, so at first, run build command and get attribute to configure.

 License
 ---